liferay/liferay-docs/discover/portal/articles-dxp/04-business-productivity/03-using-workflow/kaleo-designer/04-kaleo-designer-task-nodes.markdown

         </resource-actions>
     </assignments>

-When your workflow definition is finished, navigate to Control Panel &rarr;
-Configuration &rarr; Workflow Definition, and upload your workflow definition directly.
 As usual, assign the workflow to the appropriate workflow enabled asset.

-Now when the workflow proceeds to the task with the resource action assignment, any user with `UPDATE` permissions on the resource (for example, Message Boards Messages) will be assigned to it.
+Now when the workflow proceeds to the task with the resource action assignment, any user with `UPDATE` permissions on the resource (for example, Message Boards Messages) will be notified of the task, and can assign it to themselves (if the notification is set to Task Assignees).
 Specifically, the user sees the tasks in their *My Workflow Tasks* application under the tab *Assigned to My Roles*.

 Use all upper case letters for resource action names.
 Here are some common resource actions: